Leadership influences people to voluntarily join with us to make good things happen

 Trust flows from inside out.
 Trust springs forth from your principles, beliefs and attitudes that shape your words and actions.
 You don’t have to be perfect to be a leader.
 People can tell where you’re really coming from and forgive your human errors.
 When everything you do flows naturally from a character people trust, you can voluntarily influence them because you are simply being your authentic self imperfections and all.

-11 questions about your capacity to build trust
+11 questions about your leadership capacity

 The following 11 questions will help you evaluate how effective you are at building enough trust to voluntarily influence your people.
 Don’t expect to be perfect in answering these questions.
 Growing as a leader is a lifetime learning experience.
 Simply allow these questions to assist you in measuring your progress and pinpointing what you want to work on next.